Hermes: A Multi-Scale Spatial-Temporal Hypergraph Network for Stock Time Series Forecasting: Experiments

 \subsection{Overall Performance}

-We present a detailed comparison of our approach (Hermes) with four types of baseline methods in Table~\ref{Comparison results on stock metrics}.
-We have the following observations: 1) For univariate methods, whether it is LSTM or ALSTM, their performance is inferior to that of other hybrid architectures.
+We conduct a comprehensive comparison of Hermes against five categories of baseline methods (HGNN, Transformer, MLP, GNN, and RNN) across three representative stock market datasets: NASDAQ, NYSE, and S\&P 500.
+As demonstrated in Table~\ref{Comparison results on stock metrics}.
+We have the following observations: 1) Hermes consistently achieves State-of-the-Art (SOTA) performance across all datasets and evaluation metrics.
+2) For univariate methods, whether it is LSTM or ALSTM, their performance is inferior to that of other hybrid architectures.
 This strongly highlights the necessity and importance of capturing the complex industry and stock relationships in financial markets.
-2) For GNNs algorithms such as RGCN, GAT, and RSR-I, their performance shows a significant improvement over RNNs, indicating that GNNs have strong stock relationship modeling capabilities.
-However, compared to HGNNs algorithms like STHAN-SR and ESTIMATE, GNNs perform slightly worse.
+3) For GNNs algorithms such as RGCN, GAT, and RSR-I, their performance shows a significant improvement over RNNs, indicating that GNNs have strong stock relationship modeling capabilities.
+However, compared to HGNNs algorithms like STHAN-SR, ESTIMATE, and ASHyper, GNNs perform slightly worse.
 This suggests that in the context of the financial market industry, using hypergraph models to unify the relationships of stocks within the industry plays a crucial role in enhancing forecasting performance.
-3) The simple linear model fails due to insufficient inductive bias.
-While StockMixer strikes a balance between the simplicity of MLP models and the excellent performance of hybrid networks, it achieves the second-best results across most metrics.
-However, because MLP-based models inherently have smaller model capacities, the issue of insufficient inductive bias in StockMixer becomes more apparent when dealing with larger datasets.
-4) Compared to other hypergraph algorithms that consider stock relationships within industries (such as STHAN-SR and ESTIMATE), the Hermes algorithm we propose shows significant performance improvement.
-This clearly demonstrates that, based on the consideration of stock relationships within industries, incorporating inter-industry lead-lag relationships and multi-scale relationships plays a crucial role in enhancing forecasting capability.
+4) Compared to other hypergraph algorithms that consider stock relationships within industries (such as STHAN-SR, ESTIMATE, and ASHyper), the Hermes algorithm we propose shows significant performance improvement.
+This clearly demonstrates that, based on the consideration of stock relationships within industries, incorporating inter-industry lead-lag relationships and multi-scale relationships plays a crucial role in enhancing forecasting performance.